-- This site is provided as a service for the members of the Future Tracks Online Community.
-The Front Project or Future Tracks are not responsible for the opinions and information posted on this site by others.
+- This site is provided as a service for the members of the online community.
+The Front Project is not responsible for the opinions and information posted on this site by others.

-- We disclaim all warranties with regard to information posted on this site, whether posted by Future Tracks or any third party; this disclaimer includes all implied warranties of merchantability and fitness.
+- We disclaim all warranties with regard to information posted on this site, whether posted by The Front Project or any third party; this disclaimer includes all implied warranties of merchantability and fitness.

-- In no event shall The Front Project or Future Tracks be liable for any special, indirect, or consequential damages or any damages whatsoever resulting from loss of use, data, or profits, arising out of or in connection with the use of any information posted on this site.
+- In no event shall The Front Project be liable for any special, indirect, or consequential damages or any damages whatsoever resulting from loss of use, data, or profits, arising out of or in connection with the use of any information posted on this site.

 - Do not post any information or other material protected by copyright without the permission of the copyright owner.
 By posting material, the posting party warrants and represents that he or she owns the copyright with respect to such material or has received permission from the copyright owner.

-- In addition, the posting party grants the Future Tracks Online Community, Future Tracks, The Front Project and users of this site the non-exclusive right and license to display, copy, publish, distribute, transmit, print, and use such information or other material.
+- In addition, the posting party grants The Front Project Online Community, The Front Project and users of this site the non-exclusive right and license to display, copy, publish, distribute, transmit, print, and use such information or other material.

 - Do not post any defamatory, abusive, profane, threatening, offensive, or illegal material.